 The Group uses the standard's simplified approach and calculates ECL based on life time ECL on its financial assets.
-The Group has established a provision matrix that is based on the Group's historical credit loss experience, adjusted for forward-looking factors specific to the financial assets and the economic environment.
+The Company has established a provision matrix that is based on the Group's historical credit loss experience, adjusted for forward-looking factors specific to the financial assets and the economic environment.

-3.3 Off Setting of Financial Assets and Financial Liabilities
+3.12 Off Setting of Financial Assets and Financial Liabilities

-Financial assets and financial liabilities are offset and the net amount is reported in the consolidated statement of financial position if there is currently an enforceable legal right to offset the recognised amounts and there is an intention to settle on a net basis, to realise the assets and settle the liabilities simultaneously.
+Financial assets and financial liabilities are off-set and the net amount is reported in the statement of financial position if the Company has a legally enforceable right to set-off the recognized amounts and intends either to settle on a net basis or to realize the assets and settle the liabilities simultaneously.

-3.4 Revenue recognition
+3.13 Revenue recognition

 Revenue from contracts with customers is recognised when the control of the goods is transferred to the customer at an amount that reflects the consideration to which the Group expects to be entitled in exchange for those goods according to the negotiated contractual terms.
-The Group has generally concluded that it acts as a principal in its revenue arrangements because it typically controls the goods or services before transferring them to the customer.
+The Group has generally concluded that it acts as a principal in its revenue arrangements because it typically controls the goods or services before transferring the to the customer.